iamseeley/ts-www/content/logs/log2.md

 ---
 title: Jan 2024 - to dos
-date: Jan 8, 2024
+date: 2024-02-20
 draft: false
-content: In the next few days I'm going to add more components to wando-ui, update the build processes in go-forth 2.0, finalize the design for a client's site, and write some notes! ⚙️
+description: In the next few days I'm going to add more components to wando-ui, update the build processes in go-forth 2.0, finalize the design for a client's site, and write some notes! ⚙️
 ---